luc-demeyer/noviat-apps/l10n_be_coa_multilang/README.rst

     * Multilanguage support (en/nl/fr) for Chart of Accounts (CoA), Taxes and Tax Codes.
     * Multilingual accounting templates.
-    * Update partner titles for commonly used legal entities.
     * Support for the NBB/BNB legal Balance and P&L reportscheme including auto-configuration of the correct financial report entry when creating/changing a general account